Business & Securities Fraud: An Overview

-The first major law regulating securities, the Securities Exchange Act of 1933, was passed to meet two main objectives: to inform investors of financial and other significant information about securities offered for public sale and to prevent deceit, misrepresentation, and other fraud in the sale of securities.
-After turbulent markets and either abuse of legal loopholes or illegal activity, reform legislation followed, including the Sarbanes-Oxley Act of 2002 and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010
+The first major law regulating securities, the Securities Act of 1933, was passed to meet two main objectives: to inform investors of financial and other significant information about securities offered for public sale and to prevent deceit, misrepresentation and other fraud in the sale of securities.
+After turbulent markets and either abuse of legal loopholes or illegal activity, reform legislation followed, including the Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

-The U.S. Securities and Exchange Commission (SEC) is the Federal agency tasked with oversight of the securities industry.
+The U.S. Securities and Exchange Commission (SEC) is the federal agency tasked with oversight of the securities industry.
 The primary means of oversight it uses is requiring publicly traded companies to register with the SEC and disclose relevant information that enables investors to make sound investment choices.
-The SEC requires publicly held companies to file financial statements certified by independent accounts describing the company’s properties and business, the securities offered for sale, and information on management of the company.
+The SEC requires publicly held companies to file financial statements certified by independent accounts describing the company’s properties and business, the securities offered for sale and information on the management of the company.

 The most common causes of action involving brokers are misrepresentation and unsuitability.
 When pursuing a case against a brokerage firm, the venue may be limited based on terms of the contract.
 These often require clients to resolve claims through arbitration, rather than the courts.

 There is no guarantee of making a profit by investing in securities.
 Many losses happen as a result of legitimate downturns in profits or other factors that impact stock value.
-However, some losses are the result of fraud, misrepresentation, or deceit on behalf of the company, intermediary brokers, or financial advisors.
+However, some losses are the result of fraud, misrepresentation, or deceit on behalf of the company, intermediary brokers or financial advisers.